metta-systems/metta.systems/content/blog/2018-04-30-useful-cargo-commands.md

 [cargo-play](https://github.com/fanzeyi/cargo-play) - instant playground.
 Run your code from single .rs file like if it was a full rust project.

 [cargo-release](https://github.com/sunng87/cargo-release) - for when you're ready to share your crate with the world, automates mundane release tasks - bumping versions, tagging repo, updating docs, etc.

+[cargo-show-asm](https://github.com/pacak/cargo-show-asm) - see the assembly (with `cargo asm --asm`) or llvm-ir (with `cargo asm --llvm` or `--llvm-input`) generated for Rust code.
+This is an updated version of the unmaintained `cargo-asm` crate.
+Install with `cargo install --locked --all-features cargo-show-asm`.

 [cargo-src](https://github.com/nrc/cargo-src) - detailed rust source code browser with semantic details.